- Dental crowns are tooth-shaped caps. They can be made of a variety of materials, including all-ceramic, zirconia, and porcelain-fused-to-metal.

 Provisional crown

-It shouldn’t be worn for more than a few months to a year at most.
-Most of the time it stays in the mouth for less than two weeks.
+It shouldn't be worn for more than a few months to a year at most.
+Most of the time, it stays in the mouth for less than two weeks.
 The longer you wear it, the more problems it can cause.

 A temporary crown is usually included in the price for the permanent crown.
-It is a necessary step if you have to leave the office before the permanent crown is ready, otherwise you could damage your living tooth.
+It is a necessary step if you have to leave the office before the permanent crown is ready, you could damage your living tooth.

 Dental crown procedure

 The tooth crown process can be divided into seven generalized steps.
 Some might not apply to every case.
-You will most likely have some sort of oral examination first, but after that it usually takes a few weeks to get a permanent crown.
+You will most likely have some sort of oral examination first, but after that, it usually takes a few weeks to get a permanent crown.

 Preparation of the tooth

-The tooth crown procedure begins with removal of the decay, performing the root canal treatment if necessary, or both.
+The tooth crown procedure begins with the removal of the decay, performing the root canal treatment if necessary, or both.
 The affected area will be numbed with a local anesthetic.
 The tooth will be shaved down as necessary.

 Post and core buildup

 You might need additional steps to build up your foundation, depending on the state of the tooth.
 The most common way is a post and core buildup.
-This is recommended for teeth which have suffered considerable decay.
+This is recommended for teeth that have suffered considerable decay.
 This step can sometimes be done at the same time as preparation or shaving of the tooth.

 Making a mold or scanning the tooth with a digital device